Free Shipping Australia-wide on orders over $100

 A good rule of thumb when getting your baby ready for bed is to dress them as you'd dress yourself for the temperature of the room.
 They should be comfortably warm, not too hot and not too cold.

 In warm weather, your baby will most likely be comfortable in their nappy and a singlet, or a sleeveless or short-sleeve bodysuit, as well as a light swaddle or sleep sack.
+Always check for signs that your baby is too hot while sleeping: if they are visibly uncomfortable, warm to the touch, or register a high temperature on a thermometer, then you’ll want to change their clothes.

 Cooler weather calls for more layers to keep your baby warm.
 Depending on the temperature of the room, your baby might be most comfortable in a full-length cotton onesie with a slightly thicker wrap or sleeping bag.
 Add a singlet or bodysuit underneath if the weather is really chilly.
+If you notice signs that your baby is cold at night, such as being cool to the touch or maybe even shivering, then you should add one layer of clothing at a time until they are more comfortable.

 There are many different ways to swaddle, but the most important thing to remember is to keep your baby's head, ears and chin uncovered so as not to obstruct baby's breathing and cause overheating.